citation-file-format/citation-file-format/index.md

 ### A software without a DOI

-For software without a DOI, it is recommended that "the metadata should still provide information on how to access the specific software, but this may be a company’s product number or a link to a website that allows the software be purchased." [@principles, p.
-13].
+For software without a DOI, it is recommended that "the metadata should still provide information on how to access the specific software, but this may be a company’s product number or a link to a website that allows the software be purchased." {% cite principles -l 13 %}.
 Furthermore, "if the version number and release date are not available, the download date can be used.
-Similarly, the contact name/email is an alternative to the location/repository." [@principles, p.
-7]
+Similarly, the contact name/email is an alternative to the location/repository." {% cite principles -l 7 %}

 Hence, for a closed source software without a DOI for which the version number and release date cannot be determined, a `CITATION.cff` file could look like this.